har-in-air/ESP32_AUTO_WATER/README.md

 ### Minimizing DS3231 Current Drain

 #### Option 1
-The DS3231 VCC pin is connected to the 3.3V circuit supply, and an external CR2032 coin cell is connected to the VBAT pin providing backup.
+The DS3231 VCC pin is connected to the 3.3V circuit supply, and an external CR2032 coin cell connected to the VBAT pin provides backup when you disconnect the system battery.
 The RTC drains < 100uA as per the datasheet.
 I measured ~110uA total circuit current drain in deep-sleep mode.
 The bulk of the deep-sleep circuit current drain is from the RTC.

 #### Option 2
 The DS3231 datsheet gives us a useful option : leave the DS3231 VCC pin un-connected and power the VBAT pin with the circuit 3.3V supply.
 The RTC SCL, SDA and INT_ pins are now pulled up via resistors to the VBAT pin.
 In this case, the RTC time-keeping operation works as before but with much less current drain.
 I measured ~15uA total circuit drain in deep-sleep mode.

-There are a couple of caveats with this option :
+There are a couple of caveats :
-1. It takes a couple of seconds for the oscillator to start up the first time power is applied to VBAT
+1. It takes a couple of seconds for the oscillator to start up the first time power is applied to VBAT.
 2. If you disconnect the battery, there is no backup so the RTC loses all date/time information.
 This is not an issue if Google Sheet updates are enabled.
 When the ESP32-C3 connects to the internet, it updates the RTC with date & time from an Network Time Protocol (NTP) server.<br>
-If Google Sheet updates are disabled, we can manually set the RTC date/time via the WiFi configuration web page.
+If Google Sheet updates are disabled, manually set the RTC date/time via the WiFi configuration web page.

 ### ESP32-C3 Wake-up Reset Pulse
 A 4.7uF capacitor in series between the DS3231 INT_ output pin and the ESP32-C3 EN pin generates a reset pulse for the ESP32-C3 at the daily scheduled time.

-For the ESP32-C3 EN pin, I used a 2K2 resistor pullup to VCC and a 1uF ceramic cap to ground.
+For the ESP32-C3 EN pin, I used a 2.2K resistor pullup to VCC and a 1uF ceramic cap to ground.

 ## Capacitive Soil Moisture Sensor
 <img src="docs/capacitive_sensor.png" />